Course Info Course Number Course Title Lecturer Published/Updated More Inforamtion

 Spring Semester 2021/2022: Machine Learning for Physiological Time Series Analysis.
 The course is designated for graduate and 4th-year undergraduate students

-Dr. Joachim Behar 23/03/2023 More Inforamtion
+Associate Prof. Joachim Behar 23/03/2023 More Inforamtion

 Discusses respiratory airflows and fundamentals of Inhalation Therapy in treating Airway Diseases.
 Topics Covered: Fluid Mechanics of Respiration, Oxygen Transport, and the Role of Surface Tension, the Governing Mechanisms for Particle Transport and Deposition in Airways (Impaction,Sedimentation,Diffusion),and Designs of Medical Devices for Inhalation.Emphasis Is Put on Dimensional Analysis and Parameter Estimation to Gain Physical Understanding of Flow and Particle Transport in the Lungs.